novikariani/jekyll-now/_posts/2018-03-11-first-post.md

 title: My First Post
 ---
 and I'm Exited!
 The more I meet people, the more I want to meet them.
 Simple, I do love traveling because I can meet more people.
 I'am originally from Bali, born in Bali, almost 17 years I spend my time in Bali.
-No wonder,for me, Bali is best place for living beacuse its cultures, food, places, and people.
-I can spend about 8 hours/24 hours in a days just for exploring.
+No wonder,for me, Bali is best place for living because of its cultures, its food, its places, and its people.
+People drives me to understand about many things.
+Meanwhile, experiences teach me the right thing to learn from mistakes.

 Time passed, I realize that exploring Bali is not enough for me in order to meet diversity of people.  to be continue...

 ![_config.yml]({{ site.baseurl }}/images/avatar.jpg)